aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_syntax_markdown.md.txt

 ```

-I make an effort below to guess what caused the problem
-but I might guess incorrectly.

 There appears to be a Python identifier (variable name)
 immediately following a string.
 I suspect that you were trying to use a quote inside a string